 Gödel’s First Incompleteness Theorem.
 Any sufficiently powerful theory must be either inconsistent or incomplete.

-The core idea is to construct a sentence SS like “this sentence is unprovable.”
-Then if SS is provable, it’s wrong (the surrounding theory can prove things that are contradictory; this is called being inconsistent).
-If TT can’t prove SS, then SS is true (the surrounding theory has truths that it can’t prove; this is called being incomplete).
+The core idea is to construct a sentence S like “this sentence is unprovable.”
+Then if S is provable, it’s wrong (the surrounding theory can prove things that are contradictory; this is called being inconsistent).
+If T can’t prove S, then S is true (the surrounding theory has truths that it can’t prove; this is called being incomplete).

-That’s a slick argument, but are sentences like “this sentence is unprovable” even allowed?
+That’s a slick argument, but all of the complexity hides inside questions like, are sentences like “this sentence is unprovable” even allowed?
 How do you express something like “this sentence” formally?
-The Diagonal Lemma allows us to do just that.
+To our happy surprise, the Diagonal Lemma allows us to build precisely these sentences.

-Then by the Diagonal Lemma, we can use TT to prove that there exists an xx with x A(x)x \iff A(\ulcorner x \urcorner), or x x \iff (xx is unprovable).
-And ”x x \iff (xx is unprovable)” is exactly “this sentence is unprovable.”
+Let A(┌x┐)= ∀p, the string p is not a proof of x.
+In other words, A(┌x┐) = x is unprovable.
+Then by the Diagonal Lemma, we can use T to prove that there exists an x with x⟺A(┌x┐), or x⟺ (x is unprovable).
+And ”x⟺ (x is unprovable)” is exactly “this sentence is unprovable.”
 So we can build these sentences!

 Proof Sketch: Tarski’s Theorem